xansec/hackathon-resources/docker-intro.md

 2. Create a new container and run it.

-    To create a new container, we use the `docker run` subcommand.
+    To create a new container, we use the `docker run` sub-command.
 With `docker run`, we'll also specify `--rm`.  `--rm` tells Docker to delete the container after the program inside the container terminates.
 If `--rm` is left off, Docker will keep the container around after the application terminates.
-Unless you have a reason to keep the container around, its generally a good idea to delete it once its done because containers do use disk space.
+Unless you have a reason to keep the container around, it's generally a good idea to delete it once it's done because containers use disk space.

-    ```
+    ```sh
     docker run --rm hello-world
     ```